jashkenas/coffeescript/documentation/sections/breaking_changes_argument_parsing_and_shebang_lines.md

 hello world!
 ```

-Note that the script is still run as usual, printing `"hello world!"` after the warning text.
+Note that the script is still run as usual, printing `hello world!` after the warning text.

 #### Shebang scripts